S1gge/Machine-Learning-Medical-Prediction/README.md

 # 🧠 Disease Prediction with Machine Learning
 This project is part of a machine learning lab focused on cardiovascular disease prediction.
 Using a public dataset from Kaggle, the goal is to explore, clean, and model data to accurately classify individuals as having or not having heart disease.

-🩺 Task Summary
+🩺 **Task Summary**
-Dataset: Cardiovascular Disease Dataset on Kaggle
+**Dataset:** Cardiovascular Disease Dataset on Kaggle

-EDA: Visualize distributions (age, weight, cholesterol, blood pressure, etc.)
+**EDA:** Visualize distributions (age, weight, cholesterol, blood pressure, etc.)

-Feature Engineering:
+**Feature Engineering:**

-Create BMI and blood pressure category features
+- Create BMI and blood pressure category features

-Remove outliers based on domain knowledge
+- Remove outliers based on domain knowledge

-Modeling:
+**Modeling:**

-Compare 3–5 machine learning models
+- Compare 3 machine learning models

-Use feature standardization/normalization
+- Use feature standardization/normalization

-Hyperparameter tuning with GridSearchCV
+- Hyperparameter tuning with GridSearchCV

-Evaluation:
+**Evaluation:**

-Classification reports and confusion matrices
+- Classification reports and confusion matrices

-Final ensemble using VotingClassifier
+- Final ensemble using VotingClassifier

-📊 Goal
+📊 **Goal**
 Build and evaluate models that predict the presence of cardiovascular disease, and explore which features contribute most to prediction performance.